What’s the difference between counseling and life coaching?

 The education and training required to be a Life Coach varies.
 Because there is no “official” regulatory board in life coaching, the quality of coaches vary dramatically.
 A person is typically certified by the company they do their training under.
 A good coach is someone who is an expert in a particular area, and who helps people create positive change in their lives.

-Cherie Burgess is a Registered Mental Health Counselor Intern (RMHCI) in the State of Florida, and has almost completed all licensure requirements.
-Cherie is also a National Certified Counselor (NCC), National Certified School Counselor (NCSC), and holds Board Coaching Certification (BCC) through the National Center for Credentialing and Education.
+Cherie Burgess is a Licensed Mental Health Counselor Intern (LMHC) in the State of Florida.
+She is also a National Certified Counselor (NCC), National Certified School Counselor (NCSC), and holds Board Coaching Certification (BCC) through the National Center for Credentialing and Education.

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?